HarmonicLabs/ts-best-practices/optimizations/README.md

 The problem with closures is that they need to remember the scope outside their definition.

-They might be handy, but, especially in large contexts (large here being even 2-3 variables holidng objects), memory really doesn't like them.
+They might be handy, but, especially in large contexts (large here being even 2-3 variables holding objects), memory really doesn't like them.

 The **absolute best thing to do** here, even though not strictly semantically the same, would be to use getters and setters.